-PROXY CARD THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" "PROPOSALS 1 2 3 AND 4 Please mark your votes like this 1.
-Election of Directors (1) Justin Yorke (2) Dr. David Young (3) Khoso Baluch (4) James Neal (5) Geraldine Pannu (6) Virgil Thompson 3.
-To ratify the appointment of BD & Company Inc. as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2023.
-FOR AGAINST ABSTAIN (Instruction: To withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list above) To approve, by advisory vote, the compensation of our named executive officers.
+THE ALL DE LINE Please mark THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS 1, 2, 3 AND 4. your votes like this 1.
+Election of Directors (1) Justin Yorke (2) George Ng (3) Khoso Baluch (4) James Neal (5) Geraldine Pannu (6) Dr. David Young (Instruction: To withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list above) 3.
+To ratify the appointment of Cherry Bekaert, LLP as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2025; 4.
+To approve, by advisory vote, the compensation of our named executive officers.
 FOR AGAINST ABSTAIN 2.
-To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 shares to 100,000,000 shares.
+To approve the issuance of shares of common stock upon exercise of the Series A and B Warrants sold pursuant to the Securities Purchase Agreements entered into on January 27, 2025, in accordance with Nasdaq listing rules; CONTROL NUM IBER